Sarkozy not seeking ECB mandate change, aides

 Politicians have long sought to score points with voters by suggesting the ECB’s mandate should be extended to bring it more in line with that of the U.S. Federal Reserve, which has a double mission to ensure price stability and full employment.

-Some economists also argue the ECB’s single mandate is a hindrance to the euro zone’s ability to resolve its debt crisis.

-Berlin steadfastly opposes any extension of the ECB’s role however, and sees capping inflation as the best way to promote growth by keeping down medium and long-term interest rates.
+Berlin believes capping inflation is the best way to promote growth as it keeps down medium and long-term interest rates.

-The French daily Le Monde cited an unnamed official as saying Sarkozy also wanted the ECB to be able to reactivate a dormant bond-buying program to support countries in difficulty.
-“If tensions resurface over Spain, we would need to be able to use that,” the official was quoted as saying.

-Sarkozy’s comments on the ECB - capping a string of populist proposals on everything from immigration to trade - ran counter to an agreement he made with German Chancellor Angela Merkel in November to cease commenting publicly on the ECB’s role.
+Sarkozy’s comments ran counter to an agreement he made with German Chancellor Angela Merkel last November to cease commenting publicly on the ECB’s role and responsibilities.

-Merkel’s spokesman Seibert said Berlin agreed on the need for sustainable growth in Europe and had taken initiatives with the French government to that end.
+“Just like the French government we see the need for sustainable growth in Europe and have taken a number of initiatives with the French government for exactly that reason,” Merkel’s spokesman Seibert said.

 Sarkozy has clashed with Berlin during his time in office over the ECB’s role, having pushed for it to take a more direct role in resolving the euro zone’s debt crisis.